 The Career Placement Office serves the student body by helping our graduates to find employment opportunities in education, pastoral care, parish ministry and other Church ministries.
 The purpose of this student service is to enable our graduates to put the theological and pastoral formation received at the DHS at the service of the Church.

-- Job postings on website of the Pontifical John Paul II Institute for Studies in Marriage and Family
+- Pontifical John Paul II Institute for Studies in Marriage and Family

 - Just Church Jobs

 Fr.
 Clement Dickie, O.P.
 (STB ’15, MDiv ’06), will lead a pilgrimage to the Holy Land via 206 Tours, April 24 – May 3, 2022.
 Fr.
 Clement is Senior Parochial Vicar at St. Gertrude Church in Cincinnati, Ohio.

 Fr.
 Pius Pietrzyk, O.P.
 (MDiv/STB ’06; STL ’09), has written “A Response to Bishop McElroy on Reception of Communion” for the National Catholic Register.
 Fr.
 Pietrzyk is the Chair of the Pastoral Studies Department at St. Patrick’s Seminary in Menlo Park, California.